librenms/librenms/doc/Extensions/Smokeping.md

 ### Apache Configuration

-Smokeping should automatically install an Apache config file in `/etc/apache2/conf-available/`.
+SmokePing should automatically install an Apache config file in `/etc/apache2/conf-available/`.
 Verify this using :

 ```bash